 Firsov is one of only 4 players to have his number retired in Soviet hockey (Bobrov, Tretiak and Kharlamov being the others).
-Firsov was perhaps a faster than Kharlamov, who of course wowed Canadian audiences with awesome speed.
-It was said that Firsov's fast skaters were only out-paced by his mind, as he was always a play or two ahead of everyone else on the ice.
+Firsov was perhaps a faster skater than Kharlamov, who of course wowed Canadian audiences with awesome speed.
+It was said that Firsov's fast skates were only out-paced by his mind, as he was always a play or two ahead of everyone else on the ice.
 He was also known for creativity, especially in his variety of shot selection.

 Firsov's scoring exploits that helped establish the Soviet Union's dominance of the international hockey scene.
 Firsov, along with names like Vyatcheslav Sharshinov, Vsevolod Bobrov and Victor Populanov paved the ways for the powerfully awesome Red Army squads that would prove that they were the equals of the professionals in the National Hockey League.